-The medium of comics can be hard to It cannot be essentialized into its component parts.
-I believe is due to the fact that it is more than a simple compilation of formal structures, but a complex methodology of meaning-making that includes an array of overlapping languages and semiotic codes.
+The medium of comics can be hard to define.
+It cannot be essentialized into its component parts.
+I believe this is due to the fact that it is more than a simple compilation of formal structures, but a complex methodology of meaning-making that includes an array of overlapping languages and semiotic codes.
 My thesis relies on this interdependency of signification strategies and applies this form of comics-thinking to the PhD as a whole.
 Each book in my thesis makes a self-contained argument, but taken together, the individual strands of thought can be seen to weave together into an overarching pattern.
 The relationships between arguments is not hierarchical, but rhizomatic, where each element refers to many others in a co-operative manner.
-My thesis can be seen as both an examination and example of how narrative strategies drawn from the comics medium can be utilized to create knowledge.
+My thesis can be seen as both an examination and example of how narrative strategies drawn from the comics medium can be utilized to create emergent, multi-modal knowledge.

 This project arose from an ongoing interest in liminal and experimental comics and hopes to contribute to that field.
 It explores how the multiple semiotic strategies inherent in visual narratives can be utilized to communicate concepts inexpressible through mono-modal language.
-I utilize a range of postmodern and (post)structuralist theories to interrogate the functioning of intersecting semiotic systems within comics.
+I utilize a range of post-modern and (post)structuralist theories to interrogate the functioning of intersecting semiotic systems within comics.
 For example, one book focuses on how comics structure inflects reader interpretation of maps presented within graphic narratives.
 I also devote a book to the role of media specificity in reader understanding.

 My thesis also explores the role of subjectivity in non-fiction narratives.
 This is done through the focus on autobiographical comics as a subject of my practice, but also through my inclusion of this material throughout the written portion of my thesis as well.
 I query the notion that any part of my work is authoritatively objective and not open to situational inquiry.
 I examine through case studies how canonical authors have depicted subjectivity, in particular the subjectivity of childhood memory, in graphic memoirs.

 Each of the books I have designed is related to the thesis as a whole in the same way an individual panel interacts within a page of a comic.
 On a comics page, panels show singular instances of time and/or place that relate to the other panels.
 There is space between the panels to integrate their various separate points and arguments into a cohesive whole.
 Taken in relation to each other, they create meaning that transcends the sum of the parts but is also contextually contingent.
-Similarly, in my thesis there are arguments that weave between books, and intertextual references. n comics, some characters appear consistently from panel to panel while others only provide context to specific situations and so do not feature throughout;some theorists and schools of thought appear in every book, others relate only to a single book’s argument.
+Similarly, in my thesis there are arguments that weave between books, and intertextual references.
+In comics, some characters appear consistently from panel to panel while others only provide context to specific situations and so do not feature throughout; in my thesis, some theorists and schools of thought appear in every book, whereas others relate only to a single book’s argument.

 I believe the role the reader plays in constructing meaning from the interaction between the various signifiers and languages presented in comics is what makes it unique in narrative media.
 By eschewing the standard presentational format associated with PhD research I remediate my theories of multi-modal signification strategies through my dissertation design.
 In format and presentation I drew inspiration from Chris Ware’s Building Stories (2012), as well as George Perec’s Life a User’s Manual (2003) and Julio Cortázar’s Hopscotch (Cortázar).
 All three narratives present the reader with modular vignettes that are self-contained yet support each other in building an internally consistent world.